|

 Sometimes you have to go to a few shops to find plastic-free & zero waste products.
 And sometimes you simply can’t find certain things, and you need to order them.

-This can end up more expensive, time-consuming since you might have to go to a few shops, you need to spend additional time to find the specific items, and wait until your online order gets to you.
+This can end up more expensive, and time-consuming since you might have to go to a few shops, you need to spend additional time to find the specific items, and wait until your online order gets to you.
 Ah.

 Solution: